-Black ownership still well below government’s proposed 25% – minister
+Black ownership still well below the government’s proposed 25% – minister

 Intervention to transform the petroleum retail sector is on the cards‚ Energy Minister David Mahlobo has indicated, with the Department of Energy conducting an audit that will serve as a baseline to inform the intervention required for this transformation to take place.